esenecal/startup/notes.md

 ```

 You get a link from their website.
 The [CDN links](https://getbootstrap.com/docs/5.3/getting-started/introduction/#cdn-links) are updated, so if needed navigate to the new version's page.

+The integrity is to determine the integrity of the files.
+You can get the hash for the link [here](https://www.srihash.org/).

+Add the corssorigin thing too.

 You need the Javascript link if you plan to use components that use JS.